Send email for updates

 The results do offer some encouragement.
 A brief intervention which could be conducted by peer volunteers substantially improved attendance at 12-step groups.
 Though falling short of statistical significance, the smaller increase in the proportions abstinent might (if further studies suggest it was not a chance finding) be considered clinically worthwhile, especially if associated with broader reductions in substance use and wider quality of life gains.
 As the authors suggest, it might also have been a harbinger of greater long-term improvements.
 There are indeed good reasons (see below) for suggesting that given the nature of the study, whose prime focus was on group attendance, it is not surprising that it was unable to show a statistically significant impact on substance use, even there really was such an impact or would have been in the longer term.

-However, a single small study almost inevitably leaves too many ‘ifs’ and ‘maybes’ to provide solid research support for the policy push for a substantial re-orientation of UK treatment services to systematically facilitate 12-step group attendance.
+However, inevitably a single small study leaves too many ‘ifs’ and ‘maybes’ to provide solid research support for the policy push for UK treatment services to systematically facilitate 12-step group attendance.
 In particular, from this study we cannot say whether structured, manualised encouragement based on three half-days of training was needed to boost attendance, or whether routine, simpler and less structured encouragement would have worked as well.

 The authors argued that the inpatient environment meant enthusiasm for 12-step attendance generated by the doctor- and peer-referrers could easily have spread to the control group, boosting their attendance, and reducing the gap between them and the actively referred patients.
 On the other hand, the instructions to doctors in particular “to avoid discussing the contents of the intervention” with control patients may have deprived them of the normal degree of encouragement to attend.
 The study’s substance use outcome measure – abstinence from the drug the patient was detoxified from – seems the key one from the point of view of the detoxification service and perhaps too the patients.
 Readers approaching the study from a 12-step perspective might want to know whether abstinence extended to all psychoactive substances, while others might wish to know whether the interventions led to different degrees of reduction in substance use and related problems from before treatment, often used as a yardstick for treatment services.
 Conceivably these measures would have created different impressions of the effectiveness of the interventions.